17twenty/ethereum-miner-terraform/readme.md

 ```

 Obviously tweak as needed - `count` is how many instance of each type to spin up, `wallet_address` is your address to send coins too.

+It uses [dwarfpool](https://dwarfpool.com/eth) by default - it was easy - to verify your account, in the box for your wallet it will specify a hint
+for example mine said [ ..*.116 ] just look for the ip that ends the same as the hint gives you.
+When you specify that, you got options.

 ## Tear down